 Statement of principal findings

 In this paper, we tested two demographic assumptions.
 First, that in HICs life disparity, a measure of lifespan variation, should decrease as life expectancy increases.5 Second, that mortality improvements at different ages should occur in ‘lockstep’ with each other, demonstrating linearity, as shown in Figure 4.13 16 Japan and France, albeit to a lesser extent, follow these assumptions.
 However, in the USA, the UK, and, surprisingly, Canada, deviation from projected trends has occurred, to varying degrees, with life expectancy decreasing or stalling, preceded by life disparity increasing, and largely attributable to worsening mortality in mid-age.
-These findings highlight how monitoring trends in life expectancy at birth as a single summary measure of population health can conceal underlying worsening health outcomes.
+These findings highlight how monitoring trends in life expectancy at birth as a single summary measure of population health can conceal underlying worsening health outcomes at particular ages.
 In particular, in Canada where life expectancy at birth does not reveal any immediate concerns, life disparity shows there are underlying problems.

 Findings per country